thinkoco/c5soc_opencl/README.md

 ## Planing

-- [ ] add mandelbrot application
+- [x] add mandelbrot application
+- [x]  **update to DE10-nano**
 - [ ] update template to Intel FPGA SDK for OpenCL 17.x
 - [ ] add colorGaryAPP shared memory edition
-- [ ]  **update to DE10-nano**

 ## Limits

-In OpenCL™ systems with homogeneous memory,you have to option to set the CL_CONTEXT_COMPILER_MODE_ALTERA=3 flag in your host code to disable the reading of the .aocx file and the reprogramming of the FPGA.
+Set the CL_CONTEXT_COMPILER_MODE_ALTERA=3 flag in your host code to disable the reading of the .aocx file and the reprogramming of the FPGA.

-**When running desktop, copy your generated top.rbf to fat32 partition and rename to opencl.rbf. opencl.rbf file should match the same host app and run host with CL_CONTEXT_COMPILER_MODE_ALTERA=3 flag . **
+When running desktop, copy your generated top.rbf to fat32 partition and rename to opencl.rbf. opencl.rbf file should match the same host app and run host with CL_CONTEXT_COMPILER_MODE_ALTERA=3 flag .

 ## Intel FPGA SDK for OpenCL license issue on Ubuntu 16.04